sunilsharma08/XNLogger/README.md

 ```

 ## Formatters
+By default logger logs all informations except binary data.
+These setting can be adjusted as per requirement.
+Formatter allows to control what fields to log and what to skip.
-class `XNLogFormatter` has following properties:
+Formatter class `XNLogFormatter` has following properties:
 ```swift
 public var showRequest: Bool = true // Hide or show requests log. public var showResponse: Bool = true // Hide or show response log.